Kushal-kothari/Git-Commands/readme.txt

 9>If we want to change the commit message  the changes which we havent pushed use : git commit --amend
 	It will open the text editor write the message and just save and to check write git log

-10> if we want to check what is there in our github/gitlab etc use : git remote
+10> if we want to check what is there in our github/gitlab etc use : git remote.